matrix-io/matrix-creator-android-things/README.md

 Matrix Creator-Android Things (ALPHA)
 =====================================

 This Android Things app runs basic tests for Matrix sensors and Everloop ring.

-**IMPORTANT**: Please, note that these samples are not necessarily the easiest way because the Google Things source code and documentation has not been published or completed.
-The next documentation is a Alpha version.
+**IMPORTANT**: Please, note that these samples are not necessarily the easiest way because the Android Things source code and documentation have not been published or completed and have some platform [issues](https://github.com/androidthings/sample-simplepio/issues/2)

-**PLEASE**: support us with one vote on "documentation request issue" in this link: [issue #2](https://github.com/androidthings/sample-simplepio/issues/2)

 Status
 ------